 \begin{prop}[\cite{Wri15}, Proposition 1.6 and Proposition 1.8] Any translation surface $(X,\omega)$ can be expressed in the following manner: $X$ is the union of a collection of polygons $P_1,...,P_n$ in $\mathbb{C}$ together with a choice of identification of parallel boundary edges of equal length on opposite sides, and $\omega$ is the $1$-form $dz$ on each polygon.
 Similarly, any collection of polygons $P_1,...,P_n\subset \mathbb{C}$ with edge identifications as above defines a translation surface. \end{prop}

 We shall see that some triangulated surfaces are canonically translation surfaces as well.
 To this end, we define a combinatorial translation structure on a triangulated surface.
 Let $S$ be a triangulated surface.

-A combinatorial translation structure on $S$ is an assignment, to each edge $e\in E(S)$ and vertex $v\in V(S)$ such that $e$ emanates from $v$, a $6$th root of unity $\zeta(e,v)$, called a directional weight, such that the following two properties are satisfied:
+\begin{definition} A combinatorial translation structure on $S$ is an assignment, to each edge $e\in E(S)$ and vertex $v\in V(S)$ such that $e$ emanates from $v$, a $6$th root of unity $\zeta(e,v)$ (called a directional weight).
+Directional weights must satisfy the following two properties:

 \begin{enumerate} \item if $e$ contains the vertices $v$ and $w$, then $\zeta(e,v)=-\zeta(e,w)$ and